dmprofe/en.javascript.info/1-js/04-object-basics/06-constructor-new/article.md

 */
 ```

-> ![t]- t: The "method shorthand" we saw for litteral notation cannot be used here.
+> ![t] t: The "method shorthand" we saw for litteral notation cannot be used here.

 To create complex objects, there's a more advanced syntax, [classes](info:classes), that we'll cover later.